Though my life is changin' fast

 - Drop-In Character: Brock and Barbra Jean, especially once they purchase a house around the corner to Reba.
 One episode even has Barbra Jean open the locked back door to let herself in after Reba tries to avoid her by locking the doors and hiding!

-- Early Installment Weirdness: The first season was noticeably different from the rest of the series.
+- Early Installment Weirdness: The first season was noticeably different from the rest of the series in both tone and structure.
+The fact that it was set in Texas was regularly part of the episodes' plots, with all the actors at least attempting a Southern regional accent.
 Van was more dumb than crazy.
-Barbra Jean (frequently referred to by her initials) was also a huge Jesus Freak, alongside her other neuroses.
-Cheyenne was more Alpha Bitch than Ditz.
+Barbra Jean (frequently referred to by her initials) was also a huge Jesus Freak.
+Cheyenne was more Alpha Bitch than The Ditz, with Kyra even mentioning that she gets good grades.
 Brock wasn't nearly as vain.
-Reba was much more the Only Sane Man instead of a control freak.
-Also, the fact that the show took place in Houston was a much bigger plot point, as the Hart family tried to navigate through Cheyenne's pregnancy around ultra-conservative neighbors, school principals, etc. Much like Married...
-With Children, the show kind of Flanderized into more of a live-action cartoon, and was funnier for it.
+Reba was much more the Only Sane Man instead of a Control Freak.
+Though the show never fully abandoned plot and Character Development, Cheyenne and Barbara Jean's pregnancies gave the season a strong, contained Story Arc rather than the more episodic nature of the later seasons.
+Finally, the show was generally much more serious and grounded, as the Hart family tried to navigate through Cheyenne's pregnancy and the Harts' divorce around ultra-conservative neighbors, school principals, etc. Much like Married... with Children, the show kind of Flanderized into more of a live-action cartoon and chose to emphasize comedy over drama.

 - Embarrassing Middle Name / Punny Name: Brock Enrol Hart.